binance/binance-connector-java/clients/derivatives-trading-usds-futures/docs/WebsocketMarketStreamsApi.md

 All Book Tickers Stream

 Pushes any update to the best bid or ask&#39;s price or quantity in real-time for all symbols.
+Retail Price Improvement(RPI) orders are not visible and excluded in the response message.
 Update Speed: 5s

 ### Example
 ```java